tendermario/pinger/README.md

 ## To run on terminal window launch

 This is a workaround to the above for now: when you open terminal, it runs this shell script and puts it in the background.
 You can close the terminal and theoretically the process should be running in the background.
-(TEST THIS PLS)

 - Add running the `ping.sh` in your dotfile: